kulo/head-north/apps/api/src/adapters/README.md

 See the `DefaultJiraAdapter` for a complete reference implementation that handles:

-- Separate issue types for roadmap and release items
+- Separate issue types for roadmap and cycle items
 - Label-based metadata extraction
 - Custom field handling
 - Validation generation